patrikcze/meshtastic_py/README.md

-# Basic script to store Meshtastic packet data to SQLITE3 db
+# Simple Python script to parse and save Meshtastic Packets to sqlite3 database

 This is just proof of concept.
+Possibly nothing new and nothing special. 🗼📟📡
-Script uses default Serial connection.
+Script uses default Serial connection to connect to your device.
+Use regular microUSB or USB-C cable, connect to computer (drivers have to be installed).

+Tested with:

+- ✅ T-Echo
+- ✅ Lilygo T3-S3
+- ✅ RAK4631 WISBlock 19003

+Feel free to do whatever you want with this script.

 ![](./images/screenshot.png)